garethmarkel/ffiec_scrapers/README.md

 2. secret_name (where did you store the password to acess this database)
 3. region_name (where is this database)

+The resulting data is stored using FFIEC field codes--these can be found in the documentation [here](https://cdr.ffiec.gov/CDRDownload/CDR/UserGuide/v161/FFIEC%20UBPR%20Complete%20User%20Guide_2024-12-06.Zip).

 It would be trivial to configure this to not do AWS, just write your own get_secret function.
 This one was directly ported from the AWS examples docs in 2022.